 The principal institution of the new town is Ave Maria University.

 Mr. Monaghan served as its first president until he stepped down in 2011.
-This is a private Catholic university that was formerly in Ypsilanti, Michigan until it closed in 2007.
+This is a private Catholic university that was formerly in Ypsilanti, Michigan until it closed up there in 2007.

 The school has athletic programs for both men and women.
 The sports include basketball, golf, soccer, tennis, baseball, cross country, football, lacrosse, softball, volleyball and beach volleyball.